Technical Note: Vendor-Specific Approach for Standardized Uptake Value Calculation

 \subsection{Validation datasets and Evaluated Software Solutions}

-To evaluate the proposed SUV calculation strategy (Fig. \ref{SUV}) and identify potential pitfalls, we tested it using PET datasets from our institution and from the autoPET challenge \cite{autopet_dataset}, which include metabolic PET data from Siemens, GE, and Philips (Table \ref{dataset}).
+To evaluate the proposed SUV calculation strategy (Fig. \ref{SUV}) and identify potential pitfalls, we tested it using PET datasets avaliable at our institution, as well as data from autoPET challenge \cite{autopet_dataset, gatidis_kuestner_2022}, IBSI II validation data \cite{vallieres_2015_tcia, vallieres_2015_pmb, clark_2013_tcia}, and ACRIN 6685 dataset \cite{Kinahan2019} which include metabolic PET data from Siemens Healthineers, GE, and Philips (Table \ref{dataset}).
 Our strategy has been implemented in the open-source software Z-Rad \cite{zrad}, which can be used to convert raw PET DICOM files into body-weight normalized SUV NIfTI files.
-Additionally, we reviewed third-party software tools, such as the open-source software 3D Slicer and the commercial software MIM.
+Also, we published our vendor-specific method for SUV calculation on GitHub Gist \cite{GitHubGist}.
+Additionally, we reviewed third-party software tools, such as PET extention\cite{PETDICOM_Slicer} (version 6840644) for the open-source software 3D Slicer and the commercial software MIM (version 7.4.2).
 Both solutions are widely used for reading PET DICOM files.
 This assessment helped us highlight any inconsistencies that may occur in their SUV calculations.